-If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our market, or if they change their recommendations regarding our common stock adversely, then the price and trading volume of the Company's common stock could decline.
+If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our industry, or if they change their recommendations regarding our common stock adversely, then the price and trading volume of our common stock could decline.

-The trading market for the Company's common stock will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market, or our competitors.
-Securities and industry analysts do not currently, and may never, publish research on the Company.
-If no securities or industry analysts commence coverage of the Company, the Company's stock price and trading volume would likely be negatively impacted.
-If any of the analysts who may cover the Company change their recommendation regarding our stock adversely, or provide more favorable relative recommendations about our competitors, the price of the Company's common stock would likely decline.
-If any analyst who may cover the Company were to cease coverage of the Company or fail to regularly publish reports on it, we could lose visibility in the financial markets, which could cause the Company's stock price or trading volume to decline.
+The trading market for our common stock will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our industry, or our competitors.
+Securities and industry analysts do not currently, and may never, publish research on us.
+If no securities or industry analysts commence coverage of the Company, our stock price and trading volume would likely be negatively impacted.
+If any of the analysts who may cover the Company change their recommendation regarding our stock adversely, or provide more favorable relative recommendations about our competitors, the price of our common stock would likely decline.
+If any analyst who may cover the Company were to cease coverage of the Company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause our stock price or trading volume to decline.